catheraaine/nerd-girls-blog/content/blog/200108-2020-new-releases/index.md

 Okay, I have to be honest.
 I’m mostly looking forward to this book because of this line in Tomi Adeyemi’s review of it:

-<blockquote>Picture Furiosa from Mad Max: Fury Road leading her own Pirates Of The Carribean Ship</blockquote>
+<blockquote class="utl-blockquote--lydia">Picture Furiosa from Mad Max: Fury Road leading her own Pirates Of The Carribean Ship</blockquote>

 Um, yes.
 I will take one of those, please.
 Is it February yet?